Teckdegen/stellaai/README.md

    - You can manually edit the code if needed

 4. **Deploy Contract:**
-   - Click the "Deploy" button
+   - Click the "Deploy Contract" button
    - Enter your Stacks private key when prompted
    - Confirm deployment